hannahfriedrich/VHRPopProject/README.md

-This repository contains the elements from an ongoing research project, which is assessing how commercial satellite
+This repository contains the elements from an ongoing research project, which is assessing how commercial satellite imagery

 ## Introduction